-Develop Skills to Integrate Mobile Technology Into Your Curriculum to Improve Your Learning Environment
+Integrate Mobile Technology Into Your Curriculum and Improve Your Learning Environment

-Mobile technologies can facilitate teaching and learning in your classroom, school or district.
-Explore ways existing and emerging technologies such as, iPads, iPods, cell phones, Netbooks and e-readers are becoming learning tools and how they can be integrated into the classroom.
-This unique online program equips teachers and school leaders with the skills needed to be effective educators in a mobile technology learning environment.
+Mobile technologies facilitate teaching and learning in your classroom, school or district.
+Explore existing and emerging technologies such as, iPads, iPods, cell phones, Netbooks and e-readers and how they can be integrated into the classroom.
+This unique online program equips teachers and school leaders with the skills to thrive in today’s mobile technology learning environment.

 The Mobile Technology Learning Center is the only university-based research center in the field of mobile technology in K-12 education.
-The Center uses its ongoing research in school districts across the U.S. to inform the curriculum offered through our certification program.
+The Center uses ongoing research in school districts across the U.S. to continuously update the curriculum offered through our certification program.